charmed-hpc/docs/CONTRIBUTING.md

 * `Type: Bug` - Issues within the Charmed HPC documentation that either produce errors, unexpected behavior, or cause users to encounter unintended errors.

-* `Status: Confirmed` - Issues marked `Type: Bug` that have be confirmed to be reproducible on a separate system.
+* `Status: Confirmed` - Issues marked `Type: Bug` that have been confirmed to be reproducible on a separate system.

 * `Type: Documentation` - Issues for revising or enhancing Charmed HPC's documentation.
 Can also be used for pull requests.